X-Men: First Class: Plot

-When Frost meets with a Soviet general in the USSR, and uses her telepathic powers to manipulate him, Xavier and Erik capture her and discover Shaw intends to start World War III, triggering mutant ascendency.
-Azazel, Riptide and Shaw attack Division X, killing everyone but the mutants, whom Shaw invites to join him.
-Salvadore accepts; when Alex and Muñoz retaliate, Shaw kills Muñoz.
-In Moscow, Shaw compels the general to have the USSR install missiles in Cuba.
+Xavier, Lehnsherr, and MacTaggert lead a CIA mission to the Soviet Union to capture Frost and discover Shaw intends to start World War III, triggering mutant ascendency.
+Azazel, Riptide, and Shaw attack Division X, killing everyone but the mutants whom Shaw invites to join him.
+Angel accepts, but when Alex and Armando retaliate, Shaw kills Armando.
+In Moscow, Shaw compels the generals to have the USSR install missiles in Cuba.
 Wearing a helmet that blocks telepathy, Shaw follows the Soviet fleet in a submarine to ensure the missiles break a U.S. blockade.
+In the meantime, Xavier takes the remaining recruits back to his mansion, where they focus on harnessing their abilities.
+McCoy believes Raven's DNA may provide a "cure" for their appearance and manages to get a cure ready, but Raven, after being persuaded by Lehnsherr, decides she does not want to hide her identity and refuses the cure.
+McCoy uses the cure on himself, but it backfires, giving him blue fur and a leonine appearance.